poetician/arcolinuxd-iso/README.md

 Application(s) required for this edition not normally in an ArcoLinux ISO: CherryTree

-Issues so far: Kdenlive and Google Earth Pro do long load into assigned workspaces through autostart.
+Issues so far: Kdenlive and Google Earth Pro do not load from autostart.

 Addendum 01: